CubeSat2030/ZR6BN-0/README.md

 📡 Final Transmission: A Salute to Kabot-1

-PASADENA, CALIFORNIA – Mission Control, 22 February 2026
+Randburg, South Africa – Mission Control, 22 February 2026

 What you are about to read is the final chapter of a small explorer that dared to reach for the edge of space.